Implementation Profiles Registry

 not_implemented permitted onGET /contexts/search (registry MAY return 501 if acdp-registry-discovery is not advertised); cross-registry resolution endpoints are not part of v0.1.0 protocol surface and are NOT addressable by not_implemented

 Rate-limit conformance note (rate-001).
-The fixture pins the wire shape (HTTP 429, application/acdp+json body with error.code = "rate_limited", optional Retry-After).
+The fixture pins the wire shape (HTTP 429, application/acdp+json body with error.code = "rate_limited", and a mandatory Retry-After header per RFC-ACDP-0008 §4.3 — a limiter without an exact refill horizon emits a conservative estimate rather than omitting it).
 It is informative for cross-impl wire compatibility, but black-box conformance testing cannot deterministically trigger a per-agent rate limit without registry-side cooperation.
 Implementers MUST self-test by configuring a known per-agent rate and verifying the response shape per the recipe in schemas/conformance/rate-001-rate-limited-response-shape.json.

 acdp-registry-discovery